Postal addresses in the Republic of Ireland: An Post's position

 An Post had previously claimed that a nationwide public postcode system was unnecessary, stating that it was "the application of 1960's technology to a 21st century problem", that it would be expensive, and that its existing system was superior.
 They later became actively involved in implementing the new Eircode system, with their CEO saying they were investing in their four main sorting centres to adopt the new postcode system at a cost of €1m, according to an Irish Times report stating "An Post chief executive Donal Connell said it would work "very closely" with Eircode, the new company set up by Capita to manage the codes, in implementing the national infrastructure.
 "It will certainly help with the efficiency of our distribution'.
 Mr Connell said €1 million from An Post’s capital investment fund would be spent to install new software in its four national sorting centres.
 Courier services and advertising mail companies complained that the absence of such a system put Ireland at a disadvantage compared with other European countries.

 An Post had used a system of three-digit sort codes, similar to the Mailsort system used by Royal Mail in the United Kingdom, for pre-sorting mail in bulk.
 There were two levels, Presort 152, which had 152 codes for large volumes of mail, and Presort 61, which had 61 codes for smaller volumes.

 It corresponded to Dublin postal districts: Dublin 1 is 101, etc., except for Dublin 10 and Dublin 20, both of which had the same code 110, and Dublin 6W, which was 126.
 Cork had codes for four each of the delivery offices, Ballinlough (901), North City (902), Little Island (903), and South City (903).

 Utility issues

 The Eircode system has been criticised for using an unsequenced code limited to postal addresses on the grounds that it undermines the system's utility.
 The cost, procurement methods used, slow rollout and implementation of the system (originally proposed in 2003) were criticised, including in a report by the Comptroller and Auditor General.

-Usage questions
+Adoption

 A March 2019 survey of homes and businesses commissioned by the Department of Public Expenditure and Reform reported that 30% never quoted the Eircode when giving their address, 32% did so only "occasionally", 22% "frequently", and 12% "always".
 In contrast, a November 2019 survey for the Department of Communications, Climate Action and Environment claimed "94 per cent of people are using Eircodes", although the last survey data posted by Eircode itself shows usage levels of 74% or less.